jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 Complexity and Security] and in one online debate paints a buildings analogy [@schneierdoors]:

-> More specifically, simplicity tends to completely remove potential
+> Simplicity tends to completely remove potential
 > avenues of attack.
 An easy example might be to think of a building.
 > Adding a new door is an additional complexity, and requires additional
 > security to secure that door.
 This leads to an analysis of door